 The Southern Regional Forest Agreement (RFA) is one of three RFAs in New South Wales.
-The Australian and New South Wales governments signed the Southern RFA on 24 April 2001, establishing the framework for the sustainable management of the forests in the Southern RFA region.
+The Australian and New South Wales governments signed the Southern RFA on 24 April 2001.

 New South Wales RFAs five-yearly reviews